Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Methodology

-\subsection{Training Procedure}
+\subsection{Training procedure}

-Our training procedure follows the 3-step iterative approach depicted in \cref{fig:motivation}, where step 1 (pseudo-clean label detector) and step 2 (maximise the utility of the validation set) have been explained in~\cref{sec:maximising_utility_validation_set}.
-Step 3 (meta-learning) is based on the optimisation in \eqref{eq:meta_learning_bilevel_optimisation}, where our training loss $\ell(.)$ follows the one defined in~\cite{Distill_noise}.
+Our training follows the 3-step iterative approach in Figure~\ref{fig:motivation}, where step 1 (pseudo-clean label detector) and step 2 (utility maximisation of the validation set) have been explained above, and step 3 (meta-learning) is based on~\eqref{eq:distill_supervision_label_noise} with the loss $\mathsf{L}$ defined in \cref{eq:training_loss_distill_supervision}.
+The details of the training process are shown in \cref{algorithm:training_procedure}.